albar965/littlenavmap-manual/src/en/MENUS.rst

 Navigraph
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This sub menu also indicating the AIRAC cycle is added if a Navigraph database is found in the database directory.
+This sub-menu also shows the AIRAC cycle if a Navigraph database is found in the database directory.

-See the chapter :doc:`NAVDATA` for more information about scenery databases and the three different display modes shown below.
+See the chapter :doc:`NAVDATA` for more information about scenery databases and the three different display modes below.

+Note that airspaces are not affected by this selection.
+See :ref:`airspace-source` below.

 .. _navigraph-all: